Morpheus636/jekyll-news/README.md

 ---
 ```

-## Categories
-Define your categories as a list in

 ## Articles
 To add a new article, create a markdown file in `_posts/` with the following name format: `YYYY-MM-DD-SLUG.md`.